 The master electives cover subject areas that are relevant for musicians of various disciplines.
 They enable students to train special skills (e.g., entrepreneurial skills; auditioning skills, writing cadenzas for a solo concerto), or familiarize them with a body of specialist knowledge (e.g., on music theory and analysis, tuning systems, or the mental and physical aspects of performing).
 The study load amounts to 5 or 10 credits.

-Some principal subjects and specializations (e.g., principal subjects such as String Quartet or Repetiteurship; and specializations such as New Music or Orchestral Performance) entail a pre-conceived menu of electives.
+Some principal subjects and specializations (e.g., principal subjects such as Repetiteurship, and specializations such as New Music or Orchestral Performance) entail a pre-conceived menu of electives.
 Such menus are limited to a maximum study load of 15 credits.
 Students then need minimally one elective of their own choice to complete their electives program.
 If they take yet other electives, these will earn them individual credits.

 Information about such preconceived elective menus, and the concomitant space for other electives, can be found in the programme outlines of the principal subjects and specializations concerned.